JamesMyersAt-IBM/B2Bi-SFG-on-Daffy-RHOCP/README.md

 ## Basic assumptions:

-- You are using a UNIX/Linux bastion host to install and run the scripts.
+- You are using a UNIX / Linux bastion host to install and run the scripts.
 - You have created a file containing your IBM software entitlement key on the bastion host.
 This key will allow access to the IBM B2Bi/SFG software on the IBM Container registry during the final <b>helm</b> install process.
 - You have access to the ROKS cluster where you will be installing this software.
 - You know the ingress subdomain of the cluster where you will be installing this software.
 This is available on the cluster dashboard webpage.